sdss/python_template/docs/sphinx/index.rst

     invoke -l

 The documentation can be compiled by doing ``invoke docs.build`` and then shown in your browser with ``invoke docs.show``.
-Another useful macro, ``invoke deploy``, automates the process of deploying a new version by creating new distribution packages and uploading them to PyPI (see deploying_).
+Another useful macro, ``invoke deploy``, automates the process of deploying a new version by creating new distribution packages and uploading them to PyPI (see deploying-section_).

-You can add new tasks to the `tasks.py <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/tasks.py>`_ file.
+You can add new tasks to the `tasks.py <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/tasks.py>`__ file.

-.. _sphinx:
+.. _sphinx-section:

 How to build Sphinx Documentation
 ---------------------------------